 The GHG Accounting and Reporting Standard developed by PCAF is a foundation for various other initiatives, making PCAF complementary to existing climate initiatives.

-Through GHG accounting, PCAF members become aware of their impact and are triggered to have tangible impact in the real economy.
+Through GHG accounting, PCAF members become aware of their impact and are triggered to have a tangible impact in the real economy.

 PCAF enables the financial industry to take meaningful, collective, and global action against climate change by creating open-source GHG accounting methodologies covering various asset classes.

-At the end of 2018, PCAF members have measured the GHG emissions associated to these assets: a total of $1.2 trillion USD.
-Furthermore, some PCAF members are already taking actions on their portfolios by developing dedicated financial products that incentivize clients to engage in low-carbon solutions.
+At the end of 2018, PCAF members measured the GHG emissions associated with these assets: a total of $1.2 trillion USD.
+Furthermore, some PCAF members are already taking action on their portfolios by developing dedicated financial products that incentivize clients to engage in low-carbon solutions.

 PCAF is the only industry-led initiative in the market that enables financial institutions to assess and disclose greenhouse gas emissions of loans and investments through an open-source and transparent approach built on the Greenhouse Gas Protocol.

 PCAF complements other climate initiatives addressing the financial sector, such as: